thednp/vite-plugin-vanjs/README.md

 ```
 **Note**
 - the `Style` component doesn't have any unique attribute so we must use a unique ID to prevent duplicates;
-- all provided metadata components don't return any markup, their function is to register new tags or update existing tags.
+- all provided metadata components don't return any markup, their function is to register new tags or update existing ones.

 ### JSX Transformation